rsquare2010/platformer/part1_README.md

 If I click within some x and y coordinates, that increments or decrements the value and changes the tile.
 This is considered an acceptable version of a tile editor for this assignment.

-You may use any language (Python, C++, C#, etc.) to implement your tile editor.
-It need not have a fancy GUI, but that is encouraged as time permits
+You may use any language (Python, C++, C#, C, Rust, etc.) to implement your tile editor.
+It need not have a fancy GUI, but that is encouraged as time permits.

 Here is some inspiration for building a tile editor